ganelson/inform/resources/Documentation/Writing with Inform.md

 A number of other functions can optionally be provided in Neptune declarations, too. `CMYK colour` did not need them, but more outré kinds might.

+- ```flexible-long-block-size```.
+Values of most kinds need only a fixed amount of space, but others can balloon out to huge amounts of storage.
+This may be stored internally as a chain of multiple long blocks, but all of that is hidden from us.
+Setting ```flexible-long-block-size: 200```, say, is an _alternative_ to setting ```long-block-size: 10```. _Do not set both._ Instead of saying that the LB will hold exactly 10 fields, we are saying that it can hold a potentially unlimited number, but that a reasonable overestimate in typical usage is about 200.
+(Inform uses such estimates in working out what size of memory heap a story needs.)

+  Flexible-long-block values need to be created slightly differently, by calling ```CreatePVLongBlockFlexible(kind_id, N)``` instead of ```CreatePVLongBlock(kind_id)```, but otherwise the process is exactly the same.
+Here ```N``` has to be the _initial_ field storage needed.
+The long block can later be resized as needed using ```SetPVFieldCapacity(value, N2)```.

+- ```long-block-size-function```.
+This can only be provided for flexible-LB kinds, and returns the current actual usage of fields in the long block.
+If it returns 0, or isn't given, then the current _capacity_ is taken as being the current usage, i.e., the long block is assumed to be fully used up.
+This is often not the case — for example, a list holding 20 values might be using a block with 200 spare fields — so a flexible LB kind will run faster if it provides this function.

 - ```make-mutable-function```.
 This has to do with constant values and reference-counting, and is tricky to explain.
 Only kinds which pull off the trick of sometimes having a long block, and sometimes not, will need this device, and at present only ```TEXT_TY``` does that.
 See the ```BasicInformKit``` source code (or, preferably, don't).

 - ```copy-short-block-function```.
 Similarly obscure, and also used only by ```TEXT_TY``` at present.
 If provided, this function makes a non-standard copy of one short block to another.
 But there is a lot to be said for the standard way.